Attila-Sasvari/bosch/containerized_monitoring/README.md

 ## Reasoning behind the selection of the services

-The main logic behing selecting the above listed services (e.g., node-exporter, Prometheus, Grafana) boils down to the following factors:
+The main reason behind selecting the above listed services (e.g., node-exporter, Prometheus, Grafana) boils down to the following factors:
 - due to the available time to solve this challenge, I selected services I have already met before during my studies and practices.
 - the available documentations.